Wentworth Military Academy and College

-Wentworth Military Academy and College was a private two-year military college and high school in Lexington, Missouri.
-Wentworth was one of six total military junior colleges in the United States.
+Wentworth Military Academy and College was a private two-year military college and high school in Lexington, Missouri, one of six military junior colleges in the United States.
 The institution was founded in 1880 and closed in 2017.

 History

 Background

 Lexington's Civil War Battle of the Hemp Bales was still a recent memory when Stephen G. Wentworth founded Wentworth Military Academy in 1880.
 By the 1870s, the town had already attained the reputation as the "Athens of the West" for its many academic institutions.
 Lexington was home to three notable schools for girls.
 Lexington Baptist Female College was started in 1850 in the old county courthouse that had been abandoned upon the construction of the new Lafayette County Courthouse, built in 1847 and still in use today.
 In 1869 the Baptist Female College moved its operation to the former home of Pony Express Founder William B. Waddell at the corner of 13th and South Streets.
 Elizabeth Aull Seminary was opened in the fall of 1860 and operated in a large building on Highland Avenue.
 Central Female College, later Central College for Women, began in 1868 and, in 1871, took over the old Masonic College on the grounds of the Battlefield.
 However, Lexington's educators, business leaders and ministers had made numerous attempts to establish a school for boys and young men.
 Public schools were not yet widespread and there was a glaring need for a boys' school, but none had been successful.
 The most visible failed effort was the Masonic College of Missouri, which moved to Lexington in 1847 and operated until 1859.